 What Is A Tight End?
 The NFL’s Big Guys

-A team’s performance in American football is influenced by a variety of roles and responsibilities.
-The tight end, one of football’s most distinctive positions, is crucial to both the passing and rushing attacks.
+The tight end, quite possibly of football’s most distinctive position, is urgent to both the passing and rushing attacks.

-Here at Cleats Hub, we will talk about what a tight end is, what they do on the field, and what qualities make a great tight end in this post.
+Here at Cleats Hub, we will discuss what a tight end is, what they do on the field, and what characteristics make an extraordinary tight end here.

 What is a Tight End?

-A tight end is a player who lines up next to the offensive tackle on the offensive squad.
-In a hybrid position, the tight end combines the duties of a wide receiver and an offensive lineman.
+A tight end is a player who lines up close to the offensive tackle on the offensive squad.
+In a mixture position, the tight end joins the obligations of a wide receiver and an offensive lineman.

 Blocking and receiving are the tight end’s two main duties.
 By blocking opposing players, who are typically linebackers or defensive ends, the tight end assists in protecting the quarterback and opening up lanes for the running back.